outdreamer/build-a-cure-1/docs/tasks/problem_workflow_example.md

 	2. identify bases (concepts, function versions, function subsets, function components, variable patterns, common structures like lines)

-	3. identify & generate missing information
+	3. identify & generate missing information (minimum information to solve the problem)

 		- if variables can interact but dont appear to directly in the origin data set, find the output of their interaction in a generated data set